 Walk Route Description

-Continue up the lane following the signed path past Blaencywarch Farm, which nestles beneath the awesome crags of Cwm Cywarch.
+To start the ascent of Fawddwy, continue up the lane following the signed path past Blaencywarch Farm, which nestles beneath the awesome crags of Cwm Cywarch.
 (Please ensure you follow designated paths in this area as there have been disputes over access in the past and there is no point causing these to start again.)
 The path begins to climb in a rocky landscape, crossing and recrossing a stream.
 As height is gained the retrospective view improves and the col beneath Glasgwm is soon reached (grid ref.
 SH841201).

 After admiring the excellent view north to the Rhinog mountains, turn right across the open moorland following the ridge fence as it heads roughly northeast to the summit of Aran Fawddwy, which is now in view.
 For most of the way there is a path on either side of the fence with little to choose between the two options.
 About half a kilometre short of the summit a fence comes in from the right.
 Take note as this is your return route after visiting the summit.

 The summit of Aran Fawddwy is dramatic and rocky with a thousand foot drop to the small lake of Creiglyn Dyfi way below.
 The view north along the ridge to Aran Benllyn is superb with lake Bala providing a fitting backdrop.
-Elsewhere the panorama includes the Berwyns, some of lesser mountains in the Arans, the Arenigs plus much of northern Snowdonia and mid-Wales.
+Elsewhere the panorama includes the Berwyns, some of lesser mountains in the Arans, the Arenigs plus much of northern Snowdonia (Eryri) and mid-Wales.

 Turning back regain the fence noted on the ascent and head south alongside it.
 You soon reach a cairn built in memory of a member of a mountain rescue team killed by lightning, which is perched high above the valley of Hengwm.
 The path turns east to the summit of Drysgol where there is a fine retrospective of Aran Fawddwy.
 Turn south once more to the rather boggy col just short of Waun Goch.
 Here turn south-west on the clear and easy path descending back to the starting point.

-I have completed this walk in both directions and in my opinion the route given above is the best.
+I have completed this Fawddwy walk in both directions and in my opinion the route given above is the best.
 For those with energy to spare an extension along the ridge over Erw y Ddafad-ddu to Aran Benllyn is worth the effort although don't underestimate the extra time needed especially during the short days of winter.